nathanbarlow/Three.js-First-Attempt/README.md

 # Three.js-First-Attempt
 ## How to Open
-Click the link in the repository description or click the link bellow https://nathanbarlow.github.io/Three.js-First-Attempt/
+Click the link in the repository description or click the link bellow.

+https://nathanbarlow.github.io/Three.js-First-Attempt/

 ## Controls